MatthewHarris01/unit-4-game/README.md

 style.css if filled in for the basic page appearance. no code for the game written yet.
 Crystal images added to asserts/images folder.
 Version 0.3 -- crysal object coding started, added favicon to main game page.
-Version 0.4 -- crystal object coding completed, starting game-play coding in image click event-handler. updated 12/18/19 5:02 pm.
+Version 0.4 -- crystal object coding completed, starting game-play coding in image click event-handler.
+0.5 -- game now accrues crystal points, and can determine a win or loss. updated 12/18/19 5:02 pm.